Skip to content

 What it measures:

-The likelihood that the identity has been fabricated or manipulated using a combination of real and false information.
+Indicates the likelihood that an identity was fabricated using a combination of real and false information.

 Stolen Identity Risk